tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Response code**
   Choose one of the [response code](http://tools.ietf.org/html/rfc2616#section-10 "RFC 2616 - Hypertext Transfer Protocol -- HTTP/1.1") to be sent when it blocks a comment.
   The 2xx code will lead to your top page, the 3xx code will redirect to [Black Hole Server](http://blackhole.webpagetest.org/), the 4xx code will lead to WordPress error page, and the 5xx will pretend an server error.

+* **Max number of failed login attempts per IP address**
+  Set the maximum number of login attempts to accept the requests to the login process.

 * **Validation timing**
   Choose **"init" action hook** or **"mu-plugins" (ip-geo-block-mu.php)** to specify the timing of validation.